Capevace/bridge-server/README.md

 ## Features
 - Accepts HTTP requests to send 433Mhz data
 - Currently works with Intertechno wireless outlets but can be adapted to send any 433Mhz codes
+- Pass `--debug` for easier development of BLE modes

 ## CLI
 ```sh